UCRajkumar/ecSeg/README.md

 ---| ---|
 `-h` | Displays argument options
 `-i` | Path to folder containing images.
 Must be wrapped in double quotes.
 See above.
-`-c` | Fish Color.
-Must be 'green' or 'red'
-`-t` | Threshold value.
+`-c` | Fish color (optional).
+Must be 'green' or 'red' `-t` | Threshold value (optional).
 Threshold values must be [0, 255].
 Indicates sensitivity of FISH interaction.
 0 and 255 are the least and highest sensitivity, respectively
-`-p` | Segment boolean.
+`-p` | Segment boolean (optional).
 Must be 'True' or 'False'.
 Indicates whether to re-segment images.
 Enter 'False' if you have already segmented the images